dreyou/vantom/README.md

 4. Open and run jmeter-plan.yml in Apache JMeter

-You can control some JMX parameters on the fly using html/index.html
+You can monitor some JMX parameters on the fly using html/index.html (index.html is a sample of jolokia js library usage).